ChuckLeone/CardboardVR/readme.md

 CardboardVR
-repo created by Chuck Leone
-chuckleone@gmail.com
+repo owner chuckleone@gmail.com

-Based on the Google CardboardVR project with minor modifications.
+Based on the Google CardboardVR plugin with minor modifications such as player movement using FPS Unity3D controller script.